 2. Redo The Floors

-In the case that the urine has soaked through the wood, concrete, tile floors, or even subflooring and stayed in place for a significant amount of time, you might have to remove the floor panels.
+In the case that the pee has soaked through the wood, concrete, tile floors, or even subflooring and stayed in place for a significant amount of time, you might have to remove the floor panels.

 Cat urine that is allowed to set in for a significant period is almost impossible to remove.
 Such scenarios are common in rented properties where tenants might not take the necessary remedial cleaning.